 How Cortisol Works Stress Help page

-When the adrenal glands release cortisol into your bloodstream, the hormone triggers a flood of glucose that supplies an immediate energy source to your large muscles.
-It also inhibits insulin production so the glucose won’t be stored but will be available for immediate use.
+When the adrenal glands release cortisol into your bloodstream, the hormone triggers a flood of glucose that supplies immediate energy to your large muscles.
+It also inhibits insulin production, so the glucose won’t be stored but will be available immediately.

 Cortisol narrows the arteries, while another hormone, epinephrine, increases your heart rate.
 Working together, they force your blood to pump harder and faster as you confront and resolve the immediate threat.

 If your entire life is high-stress and always in high gear, your body may constantly pump out cortisol.
 Hormone levels return to normal as you swerve to miss an oncoming car, find out that your child has only a few scrapes or meet the deadline for your presentation.

 Why Too Much of a Good Thing is Bad for You

 They have increased blood sugar levels.
 This is because insulin typically helps the cells convert glucose to energy.
 However, as your pancreas struggles to keep up with the high demand for insulin, glucose levels in your blood remain high, and your cells don’t get the sugar they need to perform at their best.

 As your cells cry out for energy, your body may signal to the brain that you are hungry and need to eat.
 Studies have demonstrated a direct association between cortisol levels and calorie intake in populations of women.
 False hunger signals can lead you to crave high-calorie foods, overeat and thus gain weight.
 Unused glucose in the blood is eventually stored as body fat.

 Cortisol's positive action to reduce inflammation in the body can turn against you if your levels are too high for too long.
 The high levels may suppress your immune system.
 As a result, you could be more susceptible to colds and illnesses.
 In addition, your risk of cancer and autoimmune diseases increases, and you may develop food allergies.